 According to Jones, the bi-fuel system will help to eliminate any fears about range anxiety.
 “Because of the bi-fuel system, drivers can be confident they won’t run out of fuel if they venture outside the range of a CNG fueling station,” he said.

 The trucks will be available in standard and long box with either two- or four-wheel drive.
-The single 17 gasoline-gallon equivalent tank is mounted in the bed of the truck bolted to the frame, and protected by a black aluminum diamond plate cover.
-In the short-box trucks, there is approximately 30-percent less storage and, in the long box, about 25-percent less storage because of the tank, leaving over 4 and 6 feet of space respectively.
+The single 17 gasoline-gallon equivalent tank is mounted in the truck's bed, bolted to the frame, and protected by a black aluminum diamond plate cover.
+In the short-box trucks, there is approximately 30% less storage and, in the long box, about 25% less storage because the tank leaves over 4 and 6 feet of space respectively.

-The bi-fuel vehicles are sent straight from the factory to IMPCO, a GM tier-one supplier, for conversion.
-Among the biggest advantage that fleets will get from the factory-installed system is the GM warranty.
+For conversion, the bi-fuel vehicles are sent straight from the factory to IMPCO, a GM tier-one supplier.
+The GM warranty is the biggest advantage fleets will get from the factory-installed system.

 The CNG-powered Sierra and Silverado will be covered by GM’s three-year/36,000-mile new-vehicle limited warranty and five-year/100,000-mile limited powertrain warranty — including the hardened engine and fuel system, according to Jones — and vehicle emissions warranty, meeting all U.S. Environmental Protection Agency (EPA) and California Air Resources Board (CARB) emission certification requirements.

 The trucks will be built at the company’s Fort Wayne, Ind., plant and then sent to IMPCO for installation of the CNG bi-fuel delivery and storage system, according to GM’s strict manufacturing quality standards.
 The vehicle is then shipped by GM to the fleet.
-The upfitting process adds about four weeks to the order-to-delivery, according to Jones.
+According to Jones, the upfitting process adds about four weeks to the order-to-delivery.
 As of press time, the automaker was scheduled to begin taking orders for the bi-fuel pickups in April, with delivery expected in the fourth quarter of 2012.

 Kenworth Truck Company also offers four CNG and liquefied natural gas (LNG) models, including the T470 FEPTO, T440 Sloped Hood ISL G, T800 HD LNG, and W900S.